Let’s start with what an inverter is. An inverter is an electrical device used to convert direct current (DC) to alternating current (AC).

 However, you have a second option, which is portable inverter generators, many of which are parallel capable—meaning that several of them may be connected in one circuit to provide more power.
 In this case, you can use two 1500 W inverter generators and connect them in parallel to obtain the required 3000 W.

-Each inverter generator would probably be less than half the size of the conventional generator and would also be lighter to carry individually.
+Each inverter would probably be less than half the size of the conventional generator and would also be lighter to carry individually.

 4. Cleaner and safer power